jianfch/stable-ts/README.md

             to be merged.
         lock : bool, default False
-            Whether to prevent future splits/merges from altering changes made by this method.
+            Whether to prevent future splits/merges from altering changes made by this method. newline : bool, default False
+            Whether to insert a line break between the merged segments.

         Returns
         -------